 We thank you once again, Malala, for your courage and determination in fighting for everyone, especially for the rights of girls and women to be educated in your country and around the world.
 While we do indeed face great challenges, your leadership shines a very bright light in an otherwise dark place.

 We are so proud to have you as an honorary Canadian.
-No matter what our age, whether we are young or old, you are an example for us all.
+No matter what our age, whether we are young or old, you are an example of us all.
 We all aspire to be Malala.

 Thank you very much.